 Notable Tracks: Burn the World, Pure of Heart

-Once again, its a good album, its very thrash, and it accomplishes what I want in an album with speed, vocals and heaviness all in the correct ranges, though it is often more galloping than racing, and I like the racing a bit more.
-Its good, and the best I’ve listened to so far, though the tracks are all just a touch long, making sure It doesn’t really come to a 5 horned album.
+Once again, it’s a good album, its very thrash, and it accomplishes what I want in an album with speed, vocals and heaviness all in the correct ranges, though it is often more galloping than racing, and I like the racing a bit more.
+Its good, though the tracks are all just a touch long, making sure It doesn’t really come to a 5 horned album.

 Next month, if your following along, join me as I take a look at the following albums: